jhonkone/js_game/README.md

 *Submit, Save and Load Buttons*

 In addition to Pause button there are buttons for _Submit, Load and Save._ Pressing any of the buttons will pause the game.
-- Submit button - Submits your present score to service
+- Submit button - Submits your present score to service:
-    - The final score is automatically submitted to service, but this button can be used if you want to get your intermediate result visible to highscores.
 - Save button - Submits the state of the game to the service
     - Including present score, playing time and position & velocity of both of the balls
 - Load button - Loads the saved game state